 To decide if your baby is ready to go home, the staff at the unit will consider if your baby:

-If your baby still has feeding or breathing difficulties or needs more specialist help, they may still be able to go home.
+If your baby needs ongoing support with feeding, breathing or needs more specialist help, they may still be able to go home.
 The unit staff will talk about your baby’s specific needs with you and ensure you feel confident in caring for your baby.
 They will also arrange follow-up appointments.

 If you have questions or concerns, talk to the unit staff.
 They will be happy to help.